 How To Treat OxyContin Withdrawal Symptoms

-OxyContin, a derivative of oxycodone, is a very strong pain reliever that is specifically formulated to release medication for an extended period of time into the body.
+OxyContin, a derivative of oxycodone, is a very strong pain reliever that is specifically formulated for immediate and extended release of medication into the body.
 It is a prescription drug for severe chronic pain as the relief lasts longer.
-Normal dosage for OxyContin ranges between 10mg and 80mg.
+The normal dosage for OxyContin ranges between 10mg and 80mg.
 While restricted prescriptions and the time-release aspect are intended to make the drug less targeted for abuse, it is still often abused for its euphoric effects.
 This puts users at the risk of an overdose and death.
 Once the body also develops a tolerance to the drug, trying to quit can result in OxyContin withdrawal symptoms.

 Side effects of OxyContin withdrawal

 Most people who try to get off OxyContin usually experience withdrawal symptoms that are almost similar to those of other opioids.
 The severity, however, depends on the amount of dosage taken and the method of consumption.
 OxyContin withdrawal symptoms appear in two phases.
 Symptoms of the first phase include;